 None of this is to dissuade you from pursuing an SEO strategy.
 The intent is to get you to think more deeply about your strategy.
 Don’t be afraid to publish white papers, e-books, and PDF documents on your website to show the search engines that you aren’t all about chasing keywords.
 PDF documents are actually crawlable, but the diversity in content can help you with your overall SEO strategy.

-Are you a business owner in search of higher search engine rankings for your business and need a content strategist to help you figure out a path forward?
-Get a free 15-minute consultation.
+Does your FinTech or next-generation technology business need better search engine rankings?
+Do you need a content strategist to help you figure out a straight SEO path forward?
 Call 717-253-2306.